 What Action Should I Take When I Get to New Zealand?

-When you arrive, you'll need to register your vehicle in New Zealand.
+You'll need to register your vehicle in New Zealand when you arrive.
 This registration will help prove that your vehicle is suitable for driving on New Zealand roads.
 Providing a manufacturer's certificate that reflects the vehicle's ability to meet emission and frontal impact standards will be sufficient for acquiring registration in New Zealand.